मधुर्य-कादम्बिनी

 If one proposes that the cause of bhakti is the Lord's mercy, one must then find a reason for the mercy.
 Thus this statement, giving rise to further need for explanation, is inconclusive in itself.

-If one therefore responds that the cause is the Lord's absolute, unqualified or causeless mercy, then the Lord seems to show favoritism in bestowing it, since the unqualified mercy should, but does not, fall upon everyone equally.
+If one therefore responds that the cause is the Lord's absolute or causeless mercy, then the Lord seems to show favoritism in bestowing it, since causeless mercy should, but does not, fall upon everyone equally.

 The Lord is indeed partial to his devotee, but the partiality that the Lord shows in protecting his devotees from the persecution of evil elements does not bring fault to the Lord's character, but rather becomes an ornament which enhances His character.